stklcode/juraclient/CONTRIBUTING.md

 ### Merge Requirements

 To be merged into the master branch, your code has to pass the automated continuous integration tests, to ensure compatibility.
-In Addition your code has to be approved by a project member.
+In addition, your code has to be approved by a project member.

 #### What if my code fails the tests?